How to Make Elevators in Minecraft

-Redstone elevators can have a vast range of builds, and we’ll explore the most useful.
-However, water elevators only have a particular setting concerning how they operate, using water blocks, which we’ll discuss a few models.
+Redstone elevators can be a vast range of builds and we’ll explore the most useful.
+However, water elevators only have a particular setting concerning how they operate, using water blocks.
+We will look at a few models.

 Foremost, let’s discuss water elevators.

 This type of transportation moves the player vertically through water blocks.
 In some cases, the player might need to control the character to swim while inside the mechanism.

 The bubble elevator is a type of water elevator that uses water blocks with either magma or soul sand blocks.
 The primary mechanism works by pushing the player up if you use soul sand or down if you use magma blocks.

 In this sense, you’ll need two separate bubble elevators to take you up or down.
 The mechanism can also move mobs and dropped items.